drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Network Architecture**: A description of the system's network architecture, optionally supplemented by diagrams that illustrate the network architecture.
+- <a id='ssp-network_architecture'>**Network Architecture**</a>: A description of the system's network architecture, optionally supplemented by diagrams that illustrate the network architecture.
 ```json
 {
   "title": "Network Architecture",